simtownai/simtown/README.md

   - rotate to incoming messages if idle
 - (Alex) player can only write to NPC if within range

+- Generate first message with the talk action
 - **refactor planning**
   - problem: new actions objects override old actions objects even they are exactly the same
   - problem: they manually generate move action before some other action which is already implies movement (e.g. move to voting place before vote) -> then they move there, reflect and decide not to vote